SH-Tang/BalancedFieldLength/docs/adr/00006-GUI-Styling.md

 ## Context and Problem Statement

-To provide the application a modern look and feel,
+To provide the application a modern look and feel, and to have some consistency across other applications in the market, the application should adhere to the Metro interface.

 ## Considered Options
 * [MahApps](https://github.com/MahApps/MahApps.Metro), and their dedicated [website](https://mahapps.com/)